-7. Assuming that the Secured Party has obtained a valid and perfected security interest in the Eligible Collateral under the laws of your jurisdiction, to the extent such laws apply, by complying with the requirements set out in the responses to questions 1 to 6 above, will the Secured Party or the Security Collateral Provider need to take any action thereafter to ensure that the security interest in the Eligible Collateral continues and/or remains perfected, particularly with respect to additional Collateral transferred by way of security from time to time whenever the Credit Support Amount exceeds the Value of the Collateral held by the Secured Party?
+7. Assuming that the Secured Party has obtained a valid and perfected security interest in the Eligible Collateral under the laws of your jurisdiction, to the extent such laws apply, by complying with the requirements set out in the responses to questions 1 to 6 above,

+Formatted: Header, Widow/Orphan control, Adjust space between Latin and Asian text, Adjust space between Asian text and numbers will the Secured Party or the Security Collateral Provider need to take any action thereafter to ensure that the security interest in the Eligible Collateral continues and/or remains perfected, particularly with respect to additional Collateral transferred by way of security from time to time whenever the Credit Support Amount exceeds the Value of the Collateral held by the Secured Party?